Skip to Content

 Hunters Chicken comes in many guises, mine is influenced by British Pub versions, a chicken breast wrapped in bacon, with cheese & BBQ sauce.

-It is a wonderfully easy dish to cook and both the chicken and sauce can be prepared in advance, then just thrown in the oven at a later time.
+It is a wonderfully easy dish to cook and both the chicken and sauce can be prepared in advance, then cooked when ready, with a total prep and cook time of around 50 minutes.

 British pub favourite hunters chicken with BBQ sauce, cheddar cheese and bacon.